Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Additional coursework:

 Principal candidates seeking licensure in Maryland will need 3 semester hours of coursework in Special Education.
 Some candidates meet this requirement through a course from their undergraduate degree.
-If not met, candidates can choose to take SPED/531 Special Education Teaching Methods to meet the requirement.
+If not met, candidates can choose to take SPED/531 Special Education Teaching Methods or one of the MD approved Continuing Professional Development credits in special education to meet the requirement.

 Apply for Licensure: